yoyonel/ModernGL/docs/reference/buffer_format.rst

 reuse the same shader program, bound to a different buffer, to pass in color data which varies per instance, or per vertex.

-Another alternative approach would be to not specify the color in our render at all, and rely on a default color set in the OpenGL state before the render call.
-But in general these default values don't have perfect support across all devices.
-Using attributes is more reliable.

 .. toctree::
     :maxdepth: 2